Presentation of wooden houses

 Sara Cultural Centre, Sweden

-All-wood strength structure, minimum carbon footprint, 100% renewable energy
+All-timber, low carbon footprint, energy 100% renewable

 Sara Cultural Centre, Sweden